petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 # Fragment Configuration Types Reference

-This reference list the available configuration types for fragments.
+This reference lists the available configuration types for fragments.
 See [Adding Configuration Options to Fragments](../../developing-page-fragments/adding-configuration-options-to-fragments.md) for more information on how to make a fragment configurable.

 These are the configurable fragment types available to implement: